 Although fasting can be an indescribable blessing, it is not always easy for everyone.
 In this time of discipline, self-sacrifice and reflection, do not be surprised if you experience mental and physical discomfort.

 To begin, you may experience some inner conflict when you deny yourself the pleasure of eating food.
 Any sort of fast may sometimes leave you feeling impatient and irritable.
-During a 3-day fast, this struggle can intensify toward the end of the second day.
+During a three-day fast, this struggle can intensify toward the end of the second day.
 That seems to be a favorite time for the “self” to rise up and say, “This is as far as I want to go.
 I have done enough.”

 Hunger pangs are usually the greatest during the first three days of the fast.
 Your body is adjusting from using the food in your digestive tract (which remains about three days) to consuming stored fats.

 Coldness, bad breath and heightened body odor are possible.
-Also, changes in elimination (constipation or diarrhea), light-headedness, changes in sleeping and dreaming patterns, aches and pains are likely.
+Also, changes in elimination (constipation or diarrhea), light-headedness, changes in sleeping and dreaming patterns, and aches and pains are likely.